MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 To continue, let's learn more about the XAML code editor.

-## XAML code editor window
+## XAML code editor UI

-The code editor window for XAML apps has many of the features you find in our standard IDE, and also a few unique features that make developing XAML apps easier.
+The code editor window for XAML apps shares some UI (user interface) elements that also appear in our standard IDE, it also includes a few unique features that make developing XAML apps easier.

-Here's a look at the code window itself.
+Here's a look at the XAML code editor window itself.

 ![Screenshot of the XAML code editor window in Visual Studio 2019](media/xaml-code-editor-window.png)